Twice baked potatoes are the ultimate dinner idea. They’re made with perfectly crispy potato skins and the most delicious cheesy filling.

 - Remove them from the oven, sprinkle with cheddar cheese and place them back into the oven for an additional 5 minutes to melt the cheese.

 - Finally, remove from the oven, let cool for a few minutes, and then top with all of your favorite toppings!

 Tips & Notes

-- *If your potatoes are all the way cooled, you will need to bake them longer when you twice bake them.
+- Make sure to use hot/warm potatoes.
+If you used chilled potatoes, you will need to bake them longer the second time.
 We suggest using warm potatoes or potatoes that are still hot, but cool enough so that you can touch them.

 - Beef Broth: Feel free to use whatever type of broth you would like.
 Beef broth adds amazing flavor, so that’s why we used it!

 - Please note that the beef broth does not appear in the video, but it is a part of the recipe.